-A bit of American flavor arrived in the Swiss Alps this week, as the upscale ski resort town of St. Moritz, Switzerland, hosts 10 celebrated chefs from the United States for its annual Gourmet Festival.
-The event kicked off on January 30th with the Julius Bär Opening Night at the five-star Kempinski Grand Hotel des Bains and continues through February 3rd.
-I had the chance to attend the opening event and sampled some incredible dishes, several of which made me a bit nostalgic, to be honest, for my home country.
+Some American flavor arrived in the Swiss Alps this week, as the upscale ski resort town of St. Moritz, Switzerland, hosts 10 celebrated chefs from the US for its annual Gourmet Festival.
+The event kicked off on January 30th with the Julius Bär Opening Night.
+This event was held at the five-star Kempinski Grand Hotel des Bains.
+The festival continues through February 3rd.
+I attended the opening event and sampled some incredible dishes.
+Several of which made me a bit nostalgic, to be honest, for my home country.

-The St. Moritz Gourmet Festival started in 1994, giving chefs from the visiting country—last year it was Japan—the opportunity to partner with chefs from some of the luxury hotels in St. Moritz.
-Throughout the week, the local chef from each hotel partners with their guest chef to prepare culinary specialties—this year from the United States.
-Together in the kitchens of these 10 hotels, they share the space, tools and recipes, giving them the opportunity to learn from one another.
+The St. Moritz Gourmet Festival started in 1994.
+It gives chefs from the visiting country—last year it was Japan—the opportunity to partner with chefs from some of the luxury hotels in St. Moritz.
+Throughout the week, the local chef from each hotel partners with a guest chef—this year from the United States.
+Together in the kitchens of these 10 hotels, they share the space, tools and recipes, with the chance to learn from one another.

-The 2017 theme for the festival is “Discover the Best from the West,” and the logo resembles a sign in bright lights that you might see along the Las Vegas strip.
-The Opening Night party was built around this theme, well matched with the Kempinski Grand Hotel des Bains, as the Casino St. Moritz is connected to the hotel.
+The 2017 theme for the festival is “Discover the Best from the West.”
+The logo resembles a sign in bright lights that you might see along the Las Vegas strip.
+The Opening Night party was built around this theme, as the Kempinski Grand Hotel des Bains connects to the Casino St. Moritz.

-Here’s a list of the 10 American chefs selected to participate in the festival this year, along with their Swiss-based partner chefs, each of them who work at 5-star hotels, except for the Nira Alpina—a 4-star hotel that participated in the festival for the first time this year.
+Here’s a list of the 10 American chefs selected to participate in the festival this year.
+Their Swiss-based partner chefs, each of them who work at 5-star hotels, except for the Nira Alpina—a 4-star hotel that participated in the festival for the first time this year.

 - Tal Ronnen – Crossroads, Los Angeles, with Michel Jost, Badrutt’s Palace Hotel